hyphop/khadas-rescue/README.md

 # Krescue - tiny fast rescure system for khadas VIMs boards

+one universal rescue system for khadas vims boards we try to make one simple alternative way for solve common users problems!

 ## status

 experemintal!!!, tested on VIM3 VIM2 boards only!